mu-ni/memo/bq/a.md

     * many talented engineers are working here

-2. Why this position in Vancouver?
+2. Why this position in Vancouver? first job - learn how to develop in production not just demo, how to cooperate with others currenr job - learn how machine learning works and how distributed system works next - try sth more challenging, improve myself and try my best to satisfied more customers' requirements

 * Amazon culture
 Our Leadership Principles empower us to